The Brutally Honest Truth About Being Accused Of Looking Like Kim & Kylie

 Sonia: "Being accused of trying to look like someone else is offensive to my parents and grandparents.
 My grandmother looked like Kim before Kim looked like Kim!"

-Over the past few months rumors have circulated that you've gotten plastic surgery to more closely resemble the sisters.
+Over the past few months rumours have circulated that you've gotten plastic surgery to more closely resemble the sisters.
 How would you respond to that?

 Fyza: "We were in L.A. for the whole month in July [to attend events], and I think that's when all the negativity started happening.
 It was really confusing for us.
 While we were there, a website did an article about how we got surgery to look like the Kardashians.
 Everyone is open about surgery in the Middle East, but it's offensive to say you got it to look like someone else.